Service · M365 InstantOn

 The tenant is the new server.
 When you ran a file server, your IT partner monitored it, patched it, hardened it, and backed it up.
 Your tenant deserves the same operating discipline.
 Microsoft runs the platform; your tenant is yours to run.

 AI is the new opportunity.
-Microsoft 365 Copilot respects existing permissions and labels, which means a tenant with forgotten over-shares and missing labels will surface confidential HR files, donor records, or PHI to people who shouldn’t see them.
+Microsoft 365 Copilot respects existing permissions and labels, which means a tenant with forgotten over-shares and missing labels will surface confidential HR files, financial records, or PHI to people who shouldn’t see them.
 The opportunity is real.
 The data foundation has to come first.

 How it works